 In Jesus' day, they would build cities on top of hills.
 Most construction was made out of stone which would reflect the moonlight.
 When night fell and people had their oil lamps burning, you could see the light from a city from miles and miles away.
 They did this on purpose.
 The translation of Matthew 5 is not as clear as I wish it was, because the idea here is that the city has been "placed" or "set" on a hill.
 This means Jesus has strategically placed you where you are.
-You may feel like you're the only Christian in you are not where you are by accident!
+You may feel like you're the only Christian in your school, workplace, or neighborhood - you are not where you are by accident!
 Why?
 You are called to be a light.
-The apostle Paul writes about his desire for the church, "that you may become blameless and pure, children of God without fault in
+The apostle Paul writes about his desire for you, "that you may become blameless and pure, children of God without fault in a warped and crooked generation.
+Then you will shine among them like stars in the sky as you hold firmly to the word of life" (Phil 2:15-16, NIV).